"Movement

 Headache

 There are over 200 different types of headaches, the most common of which are tension headaches.
 These are dull and occur in the back of the head and neck.
-Tension headaches can last between half an hour and a week.
+A tension headache can last from half an hour to a week.

 Migraine

-A migraine attack begins gradually, is usually one-sided and can usually last from 4 to 72 hours.
-Migraines cause pulsating, moderate to severe headaches.
-Accompanying symptoms include nausea, vomiting, sensitivity to noise or light and often eye flickering.
+A migraine attack begins gradually, is usually one-sided, and typically lasts from 4 to 72 hours.
+Migraines cause throbbing, moderate to severe headaches.
+Accompanying symptoms include nausea, vomiting, sensitivity to noise or light, and often visual disturbances such as flashing lights or squint.

 brain tumor

-A cancer that affects men more often than women.
-Tumor cells enter the brain as metastases from other tumors with the cerebrospinal fluid and settle there.
-This manifests itself in increased intracranial pressure, epileptic seizures, neurological deficits, personality changes, severe unusual headaches, dizziness, paralysis and nausea with vomiting.
+A type of cancer that affects men more often than women.
+Tumor cells, as metastases from other tumors, travel through the cerebrospinal fluid to the brain and settle there.
+This manifests as increased intracranial pressure, epileptic seizures, neurological deficits, personality changes, severe and unusual headaches, dizziness, paralysis, and nausea with vomiting.

 Please note:

-serves to restore natural, physiological body functions in joints, muscles or the spine that are disturbed by pain, accidents or unclear origins.
-Instructions are given for exercises that can be active, passive or mixed.
+It aims to restore natural, physiological bodily functions in joints, muscles, or the spine that have been disrupted by pain, accidents, or unclear origins.
+Instructions are given for exercises that can be active, passive, or a combination of both.

 Physical therapy and equipment